No first aid kit? No problem!

 The aim is to cool the area as quickly as possible, using whatever cold liquid is available.

-Remember: the burn should be cooled for at least ten minutes for the treatment to be effective.
+Remember: the burn should be cooled for at least twenty minutes for the treatment to be effective.

 If you don’t have cling film to cover the burn, use …